 Travel to Laos

-Laos has spectacular nature and scenery, the country is also relatively untouched from globalization so you will not see the large international fast food chains for example so you are guaranteed an authentic experience.
-Expect friendly locals, spectacular waterfalls, tasty cuisine and lots of activities.
-View our Laos travel guide and search amazing gap year programs.
+Laos has spectacular nature and scenery, the country is also relatively untouched from globalization and you are guaranteed an authentic experience.
+If you would like to go travelling or backpacking in Laos expect friendly locals, spectacular waterfalls, tasty cuisine and lots of amazing activities.

 Laos is landlocked by Thailand, Myanmar, China, Vietnam and Cambodia and there are lots of border crossings making getting there easy.
 Most people book flights into Thailand or Vietnam and then either cross by land or an internal flight.

 Travelling & Backpacking in Laos

 Laos is also less touristy than it's South-East Asian neighbours which means there are more opportunities to get off the beaten track and escape the crowds.
 Laos may look tiny on a map but this country packs quite a punch.

 This country is one of the most up and coming destinations in Asia and rightly so, if you visit you will leave with fond memories of the people, culture and sightseeing attractions.
 If you are planning a holiday to Laos our unique trips will appeal to you.
 Whether you are a solo traveller, departing with friends or your family we have incredible vacations where you will be able to experience the vesy best places in the country.
 We have Laos holidays from the leading local and international specialist travel operators where you will get an authentic experience like no other.